AmrishJhaveri/DevOps-Pipeline-Analyzer/README.md

 ### Running the Application
 **Important Note-** *It is possible to run all 4 files(q1.js,q2.js,q3.js,q4.js) simultaneously, we would advice you to run them independently.
 If you don't than a issue 'You have triggered an abuse detection mechanism.' will arise form the Github API end.*

+**Generate your own Personal Access Token-**
+1. Login to Github with your credentials.
+2. Navigate to Settings --> Developer Settings --> Personal Access Token
+3. Generate a token whic required only access to public_repos.
+4. Copy this token and provide it in the code files to 'accessToken' variable.

 Follow the below steps for each question: